Rajikshank/Invoice_Similarity_FInder/Readme.md

 # 📄 Invoice Similarity Finder

 This project is a prototype system that identifies and matches similar invoices based on their content and structure.
-It is developed as part of the Full-Stack Software Engineer Summer Intern position at Deeplogic.ai.

 ## ✨ Objective